rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 -rw-r--r--.
 1 root root 918 Nov 18 10:00 haproxy.cfg.tmpl
 ```

-If we analyse the lines more significant about the config file of haproxy we discover some interesting and useful things:
+If we analyze the most significant lines of the haproxy config file, we discover some interesting and useful things:

 ```bash
 [root@vmware-nwjr2-master-0 /]# grep -A2 frontend /etc/haproxy/haproxy.cfg